As of January 1st, 2025 we no longer participating with any major medical insurance plan.

-We accept and bill Traditional Medicare part B , NY Worker's Compensation and No Fault Auto cases.
+We continue to bill and accept direct payment for covered expenses from Medicare part B , NY State Workers' Compensation and NY State No Fault Auto cases.

-We accept and bill Traditional Medicare part B , NY Worker's Compensation and No Fault Auto cases.
+We continue to bill and accept direct payment for covered expenses from Medicare part B , NY State Workers' Compensation and NY State No Fault Auto cases.

 If you have out of network coverage, we will provide you with a "super bill" with the information required to submit your bills to your carrier to be reimbursed.
-We will assist you when possible.
+We will assist you, if possible.

 We continue to bill traditional Medicare Part B for you and accept payment from your carrier.
-You are responsible for all services that Medicare doesn't cover.
-Medicare only covers medically necessary spinal manipulation.
+You are responsible for all services Medicare doesn't cover.
+Medicare only covers "medically necessary" spinal manipulation.

 With a few exceptions, supportive and/or maintenance treatments, are not covered by insurance.